-The XP-Pen Artist Pro 24 is a great graphics tablet that allows you to get the most out of your favourite digital art software like Adobe Photoshop and Illustrator.
+The XP-Pen Artist Pro 24 is a great graphics tablet that allows you to get the most out of your favorite digital art software like Adobe Photoshop and Illustrator.

 With features like a customisable express keypad, multi-touch gesture support, and 2048 pressure sensitivity levels, the XP-Pen Artist Pro 24 gives you an intense level of control over your artwork.

-- Active pen display — 23.8 inches in size and featuring 2K QHD resolution, a wide range of brilliant colours, excellent graphics, and high-pressure sensitivity, providing a limitless creative experience.
+- Active pen display — 23.8 inches in size and featuring 2K QHD resolution, a wide range of brilliant colors, excellent graphics, and high-pressure sensitivity, providing a limitless creative experience.

-- 20 customisable shortcut keys — Available on both sides of the tablet.
+- 20 customizable shortcut keys — Available on both sides of the tablet.
 It provides a much easier workflow, and it’s convenient for both right and left-handed users.

 - Incredibly versatile — The XP-Pen Artist Pro supports Linux, Windows, and Mac OS (unlike most tablets).
 It features excellent software compatibility for a more nuanced creative experience.

 - XP pen — An intelligently designed stylus with 8,192 levels of pressure that delivers superior line performance allowing you to create fine sketches.
 Even better, it’s all included in the price.

 - Not portable — This tablet has a robust and solid build that is bulky, weighing around 7kg.
 It requires a larger working surface due to its size and isn’t suitable for carrying around.

 - Separate eraser and stylus — Unlike most tablets, the eraser button is not at the back of the stylus—it comes separately, which can be inconvenient.